 - East of Phoenix, the Tonto National Forest has permits for $15.
 They begin sales mid-October and have five different locations you can visit to purchase one in person.
 They did not sell out this year, but have in the past.

 - In the central East part of the state, in the White Mountains, the Apache-Sitgreaves National Forest sells permits for $15.
-They usually begin sales early October, but irritatingly remove the details yearly until mid September.
-There are five ranger districts which can each sell permits in person, and via the mail!
+They usually begin sales in October, but irritatingly remove the website details yearly until the first of October.
+There are five ranger districts in the forest which can each sell permits in person, and via the mail!
 The ASNF doesn’t sell out.

 Now, how does it work?

-2. Buy your permit, either in person or via the mail (be sure to call and confirm addresses and form needed for mail orders.
+3. Buy your permit, either in person or via the mail (be sure to call and confirm addresses and form needed for mail orders).

 We bought our permit from the Apache-Sitgreaves NF through the mail.

-4. Find your tree!
+5. Find your tree!
 So, drive out to the forest and pick some dirt roads.
-Bring cutting equipment – a small chainsaw is nice, but a hand saw will work, and measuring tape.
+Bring cutting equipment – a small chainsaw is nice, but a hand saw will work fine as well, and measuring tape.
 Bring something to tie the tree to your roof.
 Also, dress for the weather! you will need to hike into the woods far enough that you are out of sight of the road or a trail.

 We made an adventure of our tree finding by seeing The Thing and Morenci mine along the way.